GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/2-overview-of-typescript.md

 Let's look at a simple example to demonstrate the use of types.

-1. Open the TypeScript Playground at [https://www.typescriptlang.org/play](https://www.typescriptlang.org/play).
+1. Open the TypeScript [Playground](https://www.typescriptlang.org/play).
 (You'll learn more about the Playground later in this module.)

 1. Copy and paste the following JavaScript code sample into the TypeScript (left) pane of the Playground: